 Most Effective Jig Colors – Stained Water

-If you’re fishing water that’s dirty or stained, visibility diminishes significantly for all fish.
+If you’re fishing dirty or stained water, visibility diminishes significantly for all fish.
 Even sight feeders like crappie have difficulty honing in on bait, so it’s best to reach for the bolder colors in your tackle box in these conditions.

 Contrast becomes critical when fishing in these conditions, which is why chartreuse works so well.
 Bold solid colors will provide more contrast than translucent ones, and both dark and bright colors seem to work well.
 Two-tone jigs also perform well in stained water.